 Appealing Disputed Assessments

 If an assessment has been issued by HMRC with which you disagree, it is possible to appeal the same before a Tax Tribunal.

-An appeal has to be lodged with the First Tier Tribunal within thirty days and, accordingly, speed is essential.
+An appeal must be lodged with the First Tier Tribunal within thirty days and, accordingly, time is of essence.

-The First Tier Tribunal is responsible for handling appeals against decisions made by HMRC on the following:
+The First Tier Tax Tribunal is responsible for handling appeals against decisions made by HMRC on the following matters: